russmedia/terraform-google-kubernetes-cluster/README.md

 Note: remember to add tag `nat-${terraform.workspace}` to primary cluster tags and node pools so NAT module can open routing for nodes.

-### using an existing or creating a new vpc network.
+### using an existing or creating a new vpc network

 Variable "network" is controling network creation.
 - when left empty (by default `network=""`) - terraform will create a vpc network - network name will be equal to `${terraform.workspace}`.